AlvaroNovillo/Ig_post_resizer/README.md

-# Ig_post_resizer
+## Ig_post_resizer
-Resize images to Instagram allowed format, adding a white squared canvas and centering your images inside it, without losing quality
+Ig_post_resizer is a Python program that resizes images to the allowed format of Instagram posts by adding a white squared canvas and centering the images inside it, without losing quality.
+This repository contains the source code for this program.

 ## Instalation

-If you want to reproduce the results of our research, you can clone the repository using the following command:
+To use Ig_post_resizer, you will need to have Python installed on your machine.
+You can clone the repository using the following command:

     git clone https://github.com/AlvaroNovillo/Ig_post_resizer.git

-## Guidelines to use it
+## Usage

-Right now the implementation is simple, and needs to be improved.
-To use it, make sure you have Python installed in your console, and then launch Ig_post.exe app inside dist.
-Then, choose the folder where the pictures you want to resize are, and let the program do all the hard work for you.
+Once you have downloaded the code, navigate to the project directory and launch the Ig_post.exe app located inside the dist folder.
+This will open a file dialog that will prompt you to select the folder containing the images you want to resize.
+After you have selected the folder, the program will automatically resize all images and save them to a new folder called IG within the original folder.

 ## About Me